Develop Better Study Habits

 You now have a study area and a plan.
 Now it is time to get to the actual studying.

-- 1Set Some Goals.Each study session needs to have a plan of attack in order to be effective.
+- 1Each study session needs to have a plan of attack in order to be effective.
 After all, you aren't going to work on the same information or project twice, so you will need to make sure you make a list of goals and tasks that need to be done during that particular session.
 For example, tell yourself that you are going to read thirty pages now, then go back and look over the sections that you highlighted before you move on to the next.
-Setting up smaller, localized goals will help you with your overall academic outcomes.Advertisement
+Setting up smaller, localized goals will help you with your overall academic outcomes.Set Some Goals.Advertisement

 Get in Groups